mhwh/rolemaster/README.md

 This version also contains a 'hit' method, in order for you to test the table.
 Check out the swaggerdocumentation for more description of the service and its methods.

+Start the quarkus server in dev mode (mvn quarkus:dev) and go to http://localhost:8080/swagger-ui to have a testlook...